generic-placeholder-name/cetsp/readme.md

 ./build/CETSP_project.exe
 ```

-* On Windows, you can also double-click the `.exe` in `build/Debug` or `build/Release` depending on your configuration.
+* On Windows, you can also double-click the `.exe`.

 ## Results